Medicare Emergency Room Copay

 Does Medicare Part A cover emergency room visits?

 If you opted out of Medicare Part B, and only have Part A, you may be wondering if you can get coverage for an emergency room visit.
 Medicare Part A is designed for hospital insurance, meaning that it's benefits are generally used once admitted to the hospital.
+If your emergency room visit results in an inpatient admission, your Medicare Part A coverage would then kick in.

 How Much is an Emergency Room Visit?